-The carrying values of property, plant and equipment are reviewed for impairment if events or changes in circumstances indicate that the carrying value may not be recoverable.
+The carrying values of PPE are reviewed for impairment if events or changes in circumstances indicate that the carrying value may not be recoverable.
 Useful lives and residual values are reviewed annually.
 Where adjustments are required, these are made prospectively.